Football Association of Maldives: Role and events

 FAM is the governing body for football in the Maldives.
-It organizes the zone tournaments and the Dhivehi League, Maldives FA Cup, and the Cup Winners Cup.
-Maldivian football is divided by FAM into 3 divisions, in which the 1st Division consists of 10 clubs.
-The number of clubs in the 2nd and 3rd division has been quite inconsistent, and so has been the method and relegation rules so far.
-In December 2014 the Dhivehi League was reformed as the Dhivehi Premier League with 10 clubs.
-FAM is directly responsible for the organization of the individual matches, in which the referees come directly under the association and are not a separate entity, but rather as a referee's committee.
-It has been noted even in the season of 2007, many officials directly involved with clubs have been appointed as match commissioners in certain divisions.
+It organizes the Dhivehi Premier League, the Maldives FA Cup, the FAM Women's Football Championship, and the Cup Winners Cup (formerly).
+Maldivian football is divided into 3 divisions, in which the 1st consists of 10 clubs.
+The number of clubs in the 2nd and 3rd division has been quite inconsistent, and so has been the method and relegation rules.
+In December 2014 the Dhivehi League was reformed as the Dhivehi Premier League.